Monday, 31 May 2010

 The ghazal is said to have originated in 10th-century Persian verse, making its way to India in the 12th century.
 A poetic form of music, it's sung in delicate melodies, with greater emphasis on Urdu words and language than on tempo and beat.

 Some consider in to be an elitist form of music, but Ali doesn't agree.
 "The more youngsters attend, the more they seem to enjoy it.
 Ghazal isn't elitist.
-It's not just for those who are well -read.
+It's not just for those who are well-read.
 It's for everyone who can enjoy good music."

-Ali has performed around the world and has made more than 50 platinum-selling albums during the past three decadess.
+Ali has performed around the world and has made more than 50 platinum-selling albums during the past three decades.
 His fan club is mixed.
 "I've worked with and met many wonderful Indian artists and it has always been a pleasure to collaborate with them, meet them and exchange ideas," he says.
 "The warmth and love I've received in my concerts abroad, I can't tell you what it means to me."

 At the age of 15, Ali became a protege of classical singer Bade Ghulam Ali khan.
-He was taught by Khan's brothers and trained in classical mussic for years before he started composing and singing professionally.
+He was taught by Khan's brothers and trained in classical music for years before he started composing and singing professionally.
 His compositions are raga-based (traditional melody) and include various innovations.

 Aziz, who was born and brought up in Hyderabad, India, learnt classical singing at a young age.
 He was trained by Ustad Samad Khan and later by Ustad Fayaz Ahmed, then introduced to recording studios by Jagjit Singh.